evertonse/nvim/runtime.md

 When updates neovim updates this, or if the slowness on somethings have been fixed, then you could symlink it

+# Find cheanged parts
+Diffs won't help as I'd like, every single change is marked with a comment `@runtime-modified`.
+Grep it to find them all

 ## Runtime Structure Explained by GPT xD, will check later tho the order

 First it look at $VIMRUTIME if not then it looks is uses /usr/local/share/nvim/runtime/ or maybe some other default place.
 You can  check where it's running from with `nvim --startuptime startup.log`.
 Also it for sure looks at a relative folder from bin